dbinczyk-developx/Katamarans-KataFall2024/README.md

 ## Requirements distillation

 To achieve effective requirement distillation, we employed a collaborative approach involving job candidate, DEI consultant, employer, solution owner, architect, and HR manager using the modified "Six Thinking Hats" technique.
-Each " hat" brought a different viewpoint to the table, helping us explore all dimensions of the hiring process from user experience to technical feasibility.
+Each "hat" brought a different viewpoint to the table, helping us explore all dimensions of the hiring process from user experience to technical feasibility.
 Through workshops we gathered insights and identified pain points in the current hiring processes.